FDio/csit/docs/job_specs/report_iterative/2n-tx2/vpp-mrr-00.md

 1c AND imix AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm-udir
 2c AND imix AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm-udir
 4c AND imix AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm-udir
+##### ethip4ipsec1tnlsw-ip4base-policy-aes256gcm-udir
+1c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes256gcm-udir
+2c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes256gcm-udir
+4c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes256gcm-udir
+##### ethip4ipsec40tnlsw-ip4base-policy-aes256gcm-udir
+1c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec40tnlsw-ip4base-policy-aes256gcm-udir
+2c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec40tnlsw-ip4base-policy-aes256gcm-udir
+4c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec40tnlsw-ip4base-policy-aes256gcm-udir
+##### ethip4ipsec1000tnlsw-ip4base-policy-aes256gcm-udir
+1c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes256gcm-udir
+2c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes256gcm-udir
+4c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes256gcm-udir
+##### ethip4ipsec1tnlsw-ip4base-policy-aes128cbc-hmac512sha-udir
+1c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes128cbc-hmac512sha-udir
+2c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes128cbc-hmac512sha-udir
+4c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes128cbc-hmac512sha-udir
+##### ethip4ipsec40tnlsw-ip4base-policy-aes128cbc-hmac512sha-udir
+1c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec40tnlsw-ip4base-policy-aes128cbc-hmac512sha-udir
+2c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec40tnlsw-ip4base-policy-aes128cbc-hmac512sha-udir
+4c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec40tnlsw-ip4base-policy-aes128cbc-hmac512sha-udir
+##### ethip4ipsec1000tnlsw-ip4base-policy-aes128cbc-hmac512sha-udir
+1c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes128cbc-hmac512sha-udir
+2c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes128cbc-hmac512sha-udir
+4c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes128cbc-hmac512sha-udir
 ## ./ip4
 ### intel-xl710
 #### dpdk-vfio-pci